martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/validations.md

 ## Field validation rules

-As mentioned previously, field can contribute validation rules to your models.
+As mentioned previously, fields can contribute validation rules to your models.
 These validation rules can be inherited:

-* from the field type itself: some field will validate that values are of a specific type (for example a `uuid` field will not validate values that don't correspond to valid UUIDs)
+* from the field type itself: some fields will validate that values are of a specific type (for example a `uuid` field will not validate values that don't correspond to valid UUIDs)
 * from the field options you define (for example fields using `blank: true` won't accept empty values)

 Please refer to the [fields reference](./reference/fields) in order to learn more about the supported field types and their associated options.

 ## Custom validation rules

 Custom validate rules can be defined through the use of the `#validate` macro.
 This macro lets you configure the name of a validation method that should be called when a model instance is validated.
-Inside this method you can implement any validation logic that you might require and add errors to your model instances if you they are identified as invalid.
+Inside this method, you can implement any validation logic that you might require and add errors to your model instances if they are identified as invalid.

 For example: